nkowaokwu/igbo_api/README.md

 git clone https://github.com/ijemmao/igbo_api.git
 ```

+This project uses [Yarn](https://classic.yarnpkg.com/lang/en/) to manage local dependencies, if you don't have installed you can get it[here](https://classic.yarnpkg.com/en/docs/install).

-Inside the project, install the project's dependencies:
+Move in the project directory and install it's dependencies:

 ```
 cd igbo_api/